akulikovsky/DRT-python-code/README.md

 # DRT-python-code
-Python code for calculation of DRT from impedance data.
+Python codes for calculation of DRT from impedance data.
-See file Readme*.txt for detailed instructions
+See file Readme*.txt for detailed instructions.
+Generally, the nnls-versions are much faster.